 Women in their 50s should continue all health screenings done regularly since their 20s and after, plus the following:

-Colonoscopy – This checks for polyps in the digestive tract or other signs of colorectal cancer.
-The frequency for this health screening is every 10 years.
+- Colonoscopy – This checks for polyps in the digestive tract or other signs of colorectal cancer.
+The frequency of this health screening is every 10 years.

 Men in their 50s should continue all health screenings done regularly since their 20s and after, plus the following:

-Colonoscopy – This checks for polyps in the digestive tract or other signs of colorectal cancer.
-The frequency for this health screening is every 10 years.
+- Colonoscopy – This checks for polyps in the digestive tract or other signs of colorectal cancer.
+The frequency of this health screening is every 10 years.

 Women and men 60 years and older should continue all health screenings done regularly or as advised by their doctor since their 20s and after, plus the following: